 These tumors are the most common ovarian malignancies diagnosed during childhood and adolescence, although only 1 percent of all ovarian cancers develop in these age groups.
 At age 20, however, the incidence of epithelial ovarian carcinoma begins to rise and exceeds that of germ cell tumors (Young, 2003).

 The signs and symptoms associated with these tumors vary, but in general, most originate from tumor growth and the hormones they produce.
-Subacute abdominal pain is the presenting symptom in 85 percent of patients and ...
+Subacute abdominal pain is the presenting symptom in 85 percent of ...